cloudflare/cloudflare-docs/content/workers/_index.md

 # Cloudflare Workers documentation

-{{<Aside type="note" header="Help us improve our documentation">}}
+{{<Aside type="warning" header="Help us improve our documentation">}}

-From March 15 to March 31st, 2023, the Cloudflare documentation team is running a survey to measure the effectiveness of Workers documentation.
+From March 15 to June 15, 2023, the Cloudflare documentation team is running a survey to measure the effectiveness of Workers documentation.

 To contribute:
 1. Complete the [survey](https://bit.ly/3yI79vQ) (total time: 1 minute).